zphw/dns-cache-poisoning-demo/README.md

 ### Prerequisities

-Docker and Docker Compose are needed for this project.
+You will need Docker and Docker Compose installed for this project.

 ### Build